Shankar-bs/Slide_Scale_Transition/README.md

 `startImageView` image view we are using for animation, `cutomAnimationType` we are specifying which animation we are going to perform weather we are pushing or popping.

-all otehr details of the project is described in the below blog
+all other details of the project is described in the below blog,

 http://slicode.com/custom-transition-collection-view-ios/